minio/docs-vsphere/source/core-concepts/core-concepts.rst

 --------------

-For more complete documentation on MinIO Erasure Coding, see :docs-baremetal:`Erasure Coding <minio-features/erasure-coding>`.
+For more complete documentation on MinIO Erasure Coding, see :ref:`Erasure Coding <baremetal:minio-erasure-coding>`.
 This section summarizes erasure coding in context of MinIO tenants on |vcf|.

 MinIO protects data with per-object inline erasure coding written in